ibm-cloud-docs/cis/firewall-rule.md

 ## Deleting a firewall rule
 {: #delete-firewall-rule}

-To delete an existing rule, follow these steps:
+Take the following steps to delete an existing rule:

 1. Navigate to **Security > Firewall Rules**.
 1. In the Firewall Rules table, locate the rule to modify and click the overflow menu on the right of the row.